On dense subalgebras of the singular ideal in groupoid C*-algebras: Introduction

-When the singular ideal is non-zero, less is known about its structure.
-For example, it is not known in general whether $J\neq \{0\}$ implies $J\cap\mathscr{C}_{c}(G)\neq \{0\}$.
-This was shown for groupoids with finite ``non-Hausdorfness'' in \cite{BGHL} and in \cite{Hume} the problem was shown to be equivalent to whether group $C^*$-algebras satisfy the Intersection Property.
-This reduction of the problem led to its solution for groupoids with isotropy groups that are direct limits of virtually torsion free solvable groups \cite{Hume}.
+When the singular ideal is non-zero, little is known about its structure.
+For example, it is not known in general whether $J\neq \{0\}$ implies $J\cap\cg \neq \{0\}$.
+This implication was shown to hold for groupoids that are ``finitely non-Hausdorff'' in \cite[Theorem~C]{BGHL}.
+In \cite{Hume}, the problem was reduced to one about group $C^*$-algebras, and this led to a positive answer in many cases (\cite[Theorem~H]{Hume}).

-A related question asks for which groupoids is $J \cap \cg$ dense in $J$ (\cite[Question~4.11(III)]{BGHL}).
-Progress could be made towards understanding the structure of $J$ if it has a dense subalgebra of functions in $\cg$ (since functions in $\cg$ are easier to understand).
-In recent work (\cite{MS25}), it is shown that there exist non-amenable groupoids for which $J \cap \cg$ is not dense in $J$.
-The following question remains open however. \begin{questionstar} Is $J \cap \cg$ dense in $J$ for any amenable \'etale groupoid $G$? \end{questionstar}
+In order to understand the structure of $J$, it is necessary to ask the following deeper question (see \cite[Question~4.11(III)]{BGHL}): for which groupoids is $J \cap \cg$ dense in $J$?
+In recent work (\cite{MS25}), it was shown that there exist non-amenable \'etale groupoids for which $J \cap \cg$ is not dense in $J$.
+The following remains open however. \begin{introquestion} Is $J \cap \cg$ dense in $J$ for any amenable \'etale groupoid $G$? \end{introquestion} A positive answer to this question would allow progress to be made towards understanding the structure of $J$ (since the functions in $\cg$ are easier to understand).
+It is therefore natural to ask a follow up question: can we explicitly describe elements of $J \cap \cg$?